zannloo/tp/docs/DeveloperGuide.md

 * has a need to manage a significant number of students
 * has a need to manage various tutorial groups
 * has to keep track of deadlines and assign tasks to groups as well as individual students
-* prefer and is used to using cli and linux commands
+* prefer and is used to using CLI and Linux commands
 * can type fast
 * prefers typing to mouse interactions

-**Value proposition**: Keep track of tutorial groups and students deadlines and tasks efficiently with an interface that will be faster than a typical mouse/GUI driven app
+**Value proposition**: Keep track of tutorial groups and students' deadlines and tasks efficiently with an interface that will be faster than a typical mouse/GUI driven app

 ### User stories